-The following Saturday all four April girls went to the mall to shop for a prom gown.
+THE FOLLOWING SATURDAY all four April girls went to the mall to shop for a prom gown.
 But the nice ones were too expensive, and the cheap ones were tacky.
 The gown Mandy fell in love with was almost a hundred dollars.

 “I know Ashley’s gown will be unbelievable,” Mandy said.
 “If only we weren’t so poor.”

-“Jules, please let me give Mandy the money.”
+“Jules, I can give Mandy the money.”

 “No. That’s sweet.
 But Mandy would never take money from you.”

 “She wouldn’t want to borrow from you, either.”

 “Maybe.
 But I don’t have a hundred dollars.”